kambing86/npm-explorer/README.md

 # NPM EXPLORER

-This project uses https://npm-registry-proxy.glitch.me/ API to check dependencies run `npm start` or `yarn start` to play
+This project uses https://npm-registry-proxy.glitch.me/ API to check dependencies

+run `npm start` or `yarn start` to play

+verified the result with https://npm.anvaka.com/#/

+tested with

+- `react`
+- `bloater` with a lot of dependencies
+- `jest` with circular dependencies (the autocomplete API doesn't show `jest`, so need to scroll to the bottom of the list to select `jest`)

 ## Available Scripts